(c) Stained Glass Museum

 Combine the technique of glass painting with leading to create your own unique piece of glass.

 You begin the first day with your tutor by choosing your own panel design from a selection of patterns, known as ‘cartoons’.
-Then selecting the coloured glass for your painted areas, you will learn how to cut it to shape and your tutor will demonstrate how to size and score glass to make a break line, and how to grind the edges of the cut glass to achieve a precise shape.
+Then selecting the coloured glass for your painted areas, you will learn how to cut it to shape and the tutor will demonstrate how to size and score glass to make a break line, and how to grind the edges of the cut glass to achieve a precise shape.
 The remainder of the day will be spent learning how to apply the enamel paint using different paint techniques.
 Finished pieces will be kiln fired at intervals throughout the day.

 Lunch: There will be an hour’s break for lunch.
 Ely benefits from many nearby cafes and sandwich shops or you can bring a packed lunch.